G3ict Announces New Country Advisors for Russia and Saudi Arabia

-ATLANTA (April 27, 2020) – Today the Global Initiative for Inclusive ICTs (G3ict), through its Smart Cities for All global initiative, appointed two new Country Representatives, Aya Abdullah Jibreal from Saudi Arabia and Anatoliy Popko from Russia.
+ATLANTA (April 27, 2020) – Today the Global Initiative for Inclusive ICTs (G3ict), through its Smart Cities for All global initiative, appointed two new Country Advisors, Aya Abdullah Jibreal from Saudi Arabia and Anatoliy Popko from Russia.

-G3ict and Smart Cities for All benefit from a global network of expert country representatives who collaborate with local and national governments, civil society, and private sector stakeholders to make societies and communities more inclusive in the context of the UN SDGs (#11), the UN Habitat III New Urban Agenda, and the UN Convention on the Rights of Persons with Disabilities (CRPD).
-The Country Representatives also bring to their countries the global work of G3ict and Smart Cities for All and a broad understanding of accessibility and universal design for technology, transportation, and built environments.
+G3ict and Smart Cities for All benefit from a global network of expert country advisors who collaborate with local and national governments, civil society, and private sector stakeholders to make societies and communities more inclusive in the context of the UN SDGs (#11), the UN Habitat III New Urban Agenda, and the UN Convention on the Rights of Persons with Disabilities (CRPD).
+The Country Advisors also bring to their countries the global work of G3ict and Smart Cities for All and a broad understanding of accessibility and universal design for technology, transportation, and built environments.

 "It is my honor to represent Saudi Arabia in G3ict and Smart Cities for All global network.
 This is a great opportunity to share know-how, best practices, and great efforts taking place at Saudi entities and their commitment to becoming more inclusive and enabling for both employees and customers with disabilities,” said Aya Abdullah Jibreal, Senior Inclusive Design and Accessibility Consultant.
-“Being part of the G3ict global network as the Saudi Arabia representative allows me to gain more experience in managing local and international accessibility initiatives on both strategic and practical levels which will ensure initiatives' effectiveness and overall success.”
+“Being part of the G3ict global network as the Saudi Arabia advisor allows me to gain more experience in managing local and international accessibility initiatives on both strategic and practical levels which will ensure initiatives' effectiveness and overall success.”

 Aya Abdullah Jibreal obtained her first certification as a disability case manager in 2016.
 In 2019, she became an IAAP Certified Professional in Accessibility Core Competencies (CPACC).
 Along with her professional activities, she sits on the International Association of Accessibility Professionals (IAAP) internal committee for Strategic Leader in Accessibility (SLiA) initiative.
 Currently, she is also working towards a Masters in Inclusive Design from OCAD University in Toronto, Canada.

 “Ensuring that the provisions of the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD) are implemented in an actionable manner will take time.
 I firmly believe that accessible ICT is one of the most effective and valuable instruments for creating equal opportunities,” said Anatoliy Popko, Accessibility Consultant and Lead, “Dialogue in the Dark” in Moscow.
-“My collaboration with G3ict as Country Representative will contribute to the understanding of disabilities from a person-centric realm, and thereby advocate for greater accessibility and inclusion in Russia.”
+“My collaboration with G3ict as Country Advisor will contribute to the understanding of disabilities from a person-centric realm, and thereby advocate for greater accessibility and inclusion in Russia.”